zio/zio-http/docs/website/docs/v1.x/getting-started.md

 ### Starting an HTTP App

-To launch our app, we need to start the server on some port.
+To launch our app, we need to start the server on a port.
 The below example shows a simple HTTP app that responds with empty content and a `200` status code, deployed on port `8090` using `Server.start`.

 ```scala
 import zhttp.http._